-The #aCreativeDC FIELD GUIDES are resources for the creative community:
+The #aCreativeDC RESOURCES section is a field guide for the creative community:

 whether you live, work, or visit DC - we got you.
-Check the FIELD GUIDES tab ^^ at top^^ for more.
+Check that tab ^^ at top^^ for more.

 is a round-up of our brick + mortar recommendations for locally-owned,